kartonfarkas/api_docs/source/suite/contacts/contact_list_replace.rst

      }
    }

+Where:

-Where *inserted_contacts* is the number of contacts successfully added to the list, and *errors* is an array of contacts not added to the list.
-The array contains the ID and reason for the error.
+* *inserted_contacts* is the number of contacts successfully added to the list
+* *errors* is an array of contacts not added to the list.
+The array contains the ID and the reason for the error.

 Errors
 ------